issacdowling/selfhostedsmarthomeguide/README.md

 ```
 What's within the top square brackets is what homeassistant will recognise when checking what event is being sent.
 Then, we set two variables. light_name equals what's in our lights slot (we know we're talking about a slot because of the $), and light_state can be on or off.
 Again, **or** is represented by a pipe (|).
 [The next bit was taught to me by a post on the rhasspy community page.
 Credit to them for this config!](https://community.rhasspy.org/t/access-from-home-assistant-the-raw-value-in-slots-array/3497) Then, we make some sentences.
 I made two, so I can say things in different orders.
 The first would allow me to say **"Turn on the bedside light"**, and the second allows **"Turn the bedside light on"**.
 Arrow brackets reference variables, regular brackets reference groups of words, square brackets reference optional words, and curly brackets reference the name that the sent data will have in the JSON file that Rhasspy sends to homeassistant.
 When saving, remember to allow training.

-### But we also need to update our homeassistant automations.

-So, while SSH'd into the pi, run
+While SSH'd into the pi, run
 ```
 sudo nano ~/hass/config/automations.yaml
 ```
-Then, just remove the old config, and paste this instead:
+Then, paste this in some empty space:
 ```
 - alias: "Turn on/off specific light"
   trigger: